waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   The Bug-Catching Contest is held on Tuesday, Thursday, and Saturday in the National Park.

 ## VI.
 Learnings & Mistakes
 * **Major Hallucination (Turn 26485-26490):** I mistakenly believed I was in Violet City after taking a map connection from Route 36.
 I was actually in a small, isolated section of Route 36 the whole time.
 This led to several wasted turns trying to explore unreachable warps.
-I must be more careful verifying my location after map transitions.
+I must be more careful verifying my location after map transitions and pay attention to system warnings about my position.
+* **Interaction Failures:** I have repeatedly failed to interact with NPCs because I was not facing them correctly.
+I must ensure I am facing the target before pressing 'A'.